jneug/typst-finite/docs/manual.typ

 FINITE was heavily inspired by the online app #link("https://flaci.org", "FLACI").
 FLACI lets you build automata in a visual online app and export your creations as JSON files.
 FINITE can import theses files and render the result in your document.

-#warning-alert[FLACI currently only supports DEA and NEA automata.]
+#warning-alert[FINITE currently only supports DEA and NEA automata.]

 #example[```typ
     #finite.flaci.automaton(read("flaci-export.json"))